Can You Use Peptides and Retinol Together?

 Evidence-based guides on mixing skincare actives.
 Each post covers the science, layering order, and what to watch for.

-Yes, and for most people this is one of the most useful pairings in skincare.
+Yes, and it's one of the best pairings in skincare.
 Niacinamide buffers retinol's irritation while keeping the active's full benefit.
+Here's how.

-The short answer is 'sometimes, and only carefully.'
-Here's when this pairing works, when it wrecks your barrier, and three safe ways to get the benefits of both.
+The short answer: sometimes, and only carefully.
+Here's when retinol and AHA work together, when they wreck your barrier, and three safe ways to use both.

-Not on the same night, but they're one of the most useful pairings for acne-prone skin when alternated.
+Not on the same night, but they're one of the best pairings for acne-prone skin when alternated.
 Here's how to use both without wrecking your barrier.

 Benzoyl peroxide oxidizes retinol on contact so they can't be used together.
 Here's the timing that works, and the one prescription that changes the rules.